ail1020/MyApps/README.md

 Just a simple app that displays installed apps.
 Was made to help me identify when an app hasn't been updated in a long time.

-Features include:
+## Features
-- list user installed apps by default
+* list user installed apps by default
-- show/hide system apps
+* show/hide system apps
-- display where app was installed from
+* display where app was installed from
-- sort by app name
+* sort by app name
-- sort by updated date
+* sort by updated date

+## Permissions - what's neaded and why
+* QUERY_ALL_PACKAGES - Needed to get and display the other apps installed on the device

+>[!NOTE]
+>The lack of INTERNET permission means this app can't access the internet, even if it wanted to.

 ## Installation